The Swoose

-The Swoose is a B-17D-BO Flying Fortress, USAAF Ser.
-No. "40-3097", that saw extensive use in the Southwest Pacific theatre of World War II and survived to become the oldest B-17 still intact.
-It is the only early "shark fin" B-17 known to exist, and the only surviving B-17 to have seen action in the 1941–42 Philippines Campaign, operating on the first day of the United States entry into the war.
+The Swoose is a Boeing B-17D-BO Flying Fortress, USAAF serial number 40-3097, that saw extensive use in the Southwest Pacific theatre of World War II and survived to become the oldest B-17 still intact.
+It is the only early "shark fin"-tailed B-17 known to exist, and the only surviving B-17 to have seen action in the 1941–42 Philippines Campaign, operating on the first day of the United States' entry into the war.
+After that campaign it ended up in Australia and was used for VIP duties until its retirement from service.
+After the war it was rescued from being scrapped, eventually making its way into the hands of the National Museum of the United States Air Force, where it has undergone gradual restoration since 2008.

 Early history

-The 38th of 42 B-17Ds built by Boeing, "40-3097" was accepted by the Army Air Corps on 25 April 1941 in Seattle, Washington.
+The 38th of 42 B-17Ds built by Boeing, 40-3097 was accepted by the Army Air Corps on 25 April 1941 in Seattle, Washington.
 It was ferried to Hickam Field, Hawaii, 13–14 May 1941, by the 19th Bomb Group as part of a group of 21 B-17C and B-17Ds slated to equip the 11th Bomb Group.

 In response to the perceived hostile activities of the Japanese military, in September 1941 the War Department sent nine B-17s with hand-picked crews from their base in Hawaii to Clark Field in the Philippines.
 These were assigned to the 14th Bombardment Squadron, detached from the 11th Bomb Group.
-B-17 "40-3097", then designated aircraft number "21", arrived on 12 September in the midst of a typhoon at Nichols Field, (a fighter airfield just south of Manila and the only other than Clark among the Army's four active airfields that could handle the Fortresses).
+B-17 40-3097, then designated aircraft number "21", arrived on 12 September in the midst of a typhoon at Nichols Field, (a fighter airfield just south of Manila and the only other than Clark among the Army's four active airfields that could handle the Fortresses).
 On 5 December the 14th Bomb Squadron was ordered, as a dispersal measure, to move its eight B-17s to the newly established Del Monte Airfield on the island of Mindanao, along with the eight B-17s of the 93rd Bomb Squadron.

 Eight hours after the Pearl Harbor raid, the Japanese surprise attacks of 8 December 1941 on U.S. military installations in the Philippines caught much of the Far East Air Force on the ground; only 19 of the 35 Flying Fortresses in the Philippines escaped destruction or severe damage.
-The two squadrons sent to Del Monte, including "40-3097" (at that point named Ole Betsy), were pressed into bombing action for the next two months, as newer B-17Es began to be dispatched to the Pacific in January 1942.
+The two squadrons sent to Del Monte, including 40-3097 (at that point named Ole Betsy), were pressed into bombing action for the next two months, as newer B-17Es began to be dispatched to the Pacific in January 1942.
 Spare parts were scarce and ground crews patched up battle damage with parts salvaged from other destroyed aircraft.
-The last combat mission flown by "40-3097" was a raid on the east coast of Borneo on 11 January 1942, piloted by the commander of the 19th Bomb Group, Major Cecil Combs.
+The last combat mission flown by 40-3097 was a raid on the east coast of Borneo on 11 January 1942, piloted by the commander of the 19th Bomb Group, Major Cecil Combs.